-The Reading Room is open to the public for quiet research and study.
-No appointment is necessary.
+The Library is open to the public for quiet research and study.
+No appointment is necessary during regularly scheduled hours.

 The Study Room is available to the public by appointment to view archival material, objects, and artwork not currently on display.